camdenslade/Binate/README.md

 ---

-Binate compares two Rust binaries and tells you whether they are truly identical — not just byte-for-byte, but semantically.
+Binate compares two Rust binaries and tells you whether they are truly identical, not just byte-for-byte, but semantically.
 It masks known sources of non-determinism (build IDs, timestamps, absolute paths) before comparing, so you only see genuine differences.
 When it finds one, it maps it back to the source symbol and DWARF file/line location.

 ## Install